flaviut/nim-by-example/content/content/oop.md

 ## Inheritance

-Nim supports inheritance and dynamically dispatched methods, which are virtual procedures.
+Nim supports inheritance and dynamically dispatched (also known as "virtual") methods.
 Methods work in the same way as [procs](/procs/), including UFCS, but the runtime type of the object that a method is called with is used to determine which version to call.

 Inheritance is created with the `of` keyword in the type declaration of an object.
 Note that base objects that are going to be inherited have to inherit from RootObj since an object type with no ancestors are implicitly `final`.